 Depending on the time you return to the nursing unit and how you are feeling, you may see a physical therapist on the day of surgery.
 A physical therapist will see you twice a day after your initial evaluation session.
-The goals of PT are safe movement and improving the range of motion and strength in your hip.
+The goals of PT are safe movement and improving the range of motion and strength in your knee.

 Proper positioning is important for the safety and recovery of your new joint.
 Your nurse and therapists will teach you how to protect your joint when in bed and moving around.
-These positions will be reviewed with you each day and will be posted in picture form by your bed.
+These positions will be reviewed with you each day.